Format a Model

 setenv LANG en_US.utf-8 matlab

-Select the blocks whose drop shadow depth you want to increase, and then select Diagram > Format > Shadow.
+Select the blocks whose drop shadow depth you want to increase and, on the Format tab, click Shadow.

-To remove the default drop shadow for all blocks, select the Simulink Editor preference Use classic diagram theme.
+To remove the default drop shadow for all blocks, in the Simulink Toolstrip, on the Modeling tab, select Environment > Simulink Preferences.
+In the Editor pane of the Simulink Preferences dialog box, select Use classic diagram theme.

 Add an area to your model to visually group related model elements in a box.
 An area can move with the blocks it surrounds.
 You can add text to an area to briefly describe or label the area.